 - Prepare your Agreement of Purchase and Sale and accompanying legal paperwork, including any necessary disclosure documents.

 - Negotiate for the price, terms and conditions that are agreeable to you.

 - Accompany you and your home inspector on a thorough property examination.

 - Follow up with your Mortgage Lender, Lawyer’s Office, Listing Agent and others until the house is legally yours.

 Finding the right sales associate involves asking tough questions of yourself and your agent.
 For example, if you’re always on the go and prefer updated listing information via e-mail, ask your prospective real estate agent if she or he is technology-savvy.
-If you’d prefer a “one-stop shop” where you can get assistance with mortgage, title and relocation needs, consult with an agent at a full-service brokerage company, like a RE/MAX Associates office.
+If you’d prefer a “one-stop shop” where you can get assistance with mortgage, title and relocation needs, consult with an agent at a full-service brokerage company.

 Finally, remember to employ an agent with whom you have a rapport.
 Knowing you’re in capable, trusting hands will let you enjoy the excitement of the home-buying process, not agonize over it.